 In relation with segmentation, a long-term stationary object detection based on spatiotemporal change detection has been implemented and evaluated [7], we propose a block-wise approach to detect stationary objects based on spatio-temporal change detection without using background subtraction.
-In addition, an evaluation framework and a comparative analysis of state of the art local features detection and description algorithms has been developed [34].
+In addition, an evaluation framework and a comparative analysis of state of the art local features detection and description algorithms has been developed [33].

-In relation with people detection several approaches have been implemented and tested: people density estimation in crowded scenarios [8], people detection in groups [9], [10] and people detection in residential and hospitalary environments [16].
+In relation with people/object detection several approaches have been implemented and tested: people density estimation in crowded scenarios [8], people detection in groups [9], [10], people detection in residential and hospitalary environments [16], people detection using convolutional neural networks [37], a generic object-background segmentation based on detection [38], a platform for people detection algorithms evaluation [39] and a basic traffic signs detection and recognition approach [36].
 A significant part of people density estimation approaches from the state of the art use background subtraction and extract features from foreground pixels.
 All of them use foreground-background segmentation getting good results for the studied scenarios.
 The proposed work [8], introduces the use of people-background segmentation for crowd density estimation.
 On the other side, [9] and [10] propose two different approaches in order to deal with people detection in crowded scenarios or in presence of groups of people.
-Finally, [16] propose a sitting person model with the aim of completing a detector for a nursing home scenario and explore the possibility of creating synthetic images datasets reducing the amount of resources needed and save the cost of having to record sequences for a detector in this specific nursing home scenario.
+[16] proposes a sitting person model with the aim of completing a detector for a nursing home scenario and explore the possibility of creating synthetic images datasets reducing the amount of resources needed and save the cost of having to record sequences for a detector in this specific nursing home scenario.
+[37] presents a comparison between people detection approaches based in hand craft features versus those based on convolutional neural networks.
+[38] presents a generalization of a previous people-background segmentation approach [40] to any object model: a generic object-background segmentation.
+[39] presents a automatic benchmarking platform for people detection algorithms evaluation.
+Finally, [36] propose a basic traffic signs detection and recognition approach based in signs shapes and colour.

 In relation with tracking, a video object tracker based on the point-of-interest TILDE has been implemented and evaluated [17].
 TILDE-driven correspondences are used to spatially constrain the target position between consecutive frames.
-Final result is refined by means of a classic cross-correlation method.
+The final result is refined by means of a classic cross-correlation method.
 Also, a new visual attention model based on a joint perceptual space of both color and brightness for improved video tracking is proposed [23].
 In addition, an enhanced version of a teacher tracking system in a classroom has been implemented and tested [27].
 And finally, a fusion algorithm [32] has been implemented which examines the behavior of the combination of different tracker from the SoA under a long-term framework.

 In relation with behaviour recognition, a configurable abandoned-stolen object detection system in security-video that integrates the most relevant techniques in each one of its stages is proposed [21].
 Also, a fall detection video-based system to promote independent living for the elderly is proposed [25].
-In addition, a unified prototype Graphical User Interface (GIU) for sport video-content analysis has been implemented (soccer [26] and basketball [31]).
+A unified prototype Graphical User Interface (GIU) for sport video-content analysis has been implemented (soccer [26] and basketball [31]).
+In addition, an automatic classification of videos using features descriptors (SIFT, SP-SIFT and Lagrangian) has been implemented [35].